Kraven the Hunter (film): Other responses

 Sony Pictures CEO Tony Vinciquerra blamed critics for Kraven the Hunters box office failure, insisting that audiences who saw the film loved it and comparing it to the Netflix viewing numbers that Madame Web (2024) received.
 Alessandro Nivola was more neutral, adding that while his experience filming the movie was "joyful", he figured that the overall quality came down to the editing.
 One particularly notable sequence where Nivola's character makes an odd guttural scream was acknowledged by the actor as being Internet meme-worthy.
 He had made what he referred to as a "silent scream", but the sound was changed in post.
+In August 2026, Tom Rothman acknowledged the failure of Kraven the Hunter compared to the Venom trilogy, admitting that the audience wasn't satisfied with and didn't respond to it whether they assessed the film fairly or not or if the characters had a worthwhile potential.